 NOS3 Genetic variants related to NO production:

 Quite a few studies on the NOS3 gene variants point to interactions with cardiovascular disease risk and blood pressure.
-For many studies, though the increase in risk is statistically significant, but not large.
+In many studies, though, the increase in risk is statistically significant, but not really very large.
 I encourage you to read through the research studies referenced.